Request For Comment on Draft Specification for The CXING Programming Language.

 Calling Conventions and Foreign Function Interface

-The types long and ulong are passed to functions as C types int64_t and uint64_t respectively; the type double is passed as the C type double; handles to full objects and opaque objects are passed as C language object pointers.
+The types long and ulong are passed to functions as C types int64_t and uint64_t respectively; the type double is passed as the C type double.

 The "value" and "lvalue" native object are defined as the following C structure types: